 Liked this post?
 Read the next post in my series on planning a wedding: My Most Stressful & Most Cherished Wedding Moments.

-Are you following me on Facebook, Instagram, Bloglovin’ and Google+?
+P.S.
+Are you following Feather & Flint on Facebook, Instagram, Pinterest, Bloglovin’, Twitter, Google+, and Spotify?
 Subscribe to each channel to make sure you don’t miss a single post, whether it’s on planning a wedding that’s true to who you are or hosting the perfect fall dinner party!

 The full feature (with more pictures & tips!): The Girl in Real Life